prshinobi99-png/marketing-portfolio/README.md

 - Focused on storytelling and audience retention

 ## 🔹 AI Content Work
-- Created AI-generated visuals using Canva AI
+- Created AI-generated visuals and videos using tools such as Akool, Nano Banana, and Grok
+- Enhanced audio quality using Adobe Speech Enhancer for clearer voice output
-- Edited videos using CapCut AI tools
+- Edited and optimized short-form video content using CapCut and Canva AI
-- Exploring AI-driven content strategies
+- Experimenting with AI-driven content creation workflows for marketing and engagement

 ## 🔗 Portfolio Website
 https://sites.google.com/view/jarifsprofessionalportfolio/sample-work